tmr08c/tmr08c.github.io/content/blog/2021/04/99-bottles-elixir/index.md

 def verse(0) do
   """
   No more elixirs of joy on the wall, no more elixirs of joy.
-  Ask Jose to brew up some more, 99 elixirs of joy on the wall.
+  Ask José to brew up some more, 99 elixirs of joy on the wall.
   """
 end